 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can still be quite gratifying.
-As a technician you’ll need to be able to:
+While HVAC can be physically demanding, it can still be quite gratifying.
+As a technician you'll be expected to occasionally:

-• Work in unpleasant settings, such as tight or messy spaces.
+• Work in awkward settings, like tight or dusty spaces.

-• Work in hot or cold areas since HVAC equipment is generally found outdoors.
+• Work in inclement weather since equipment is often outdoors.

 • Work evenings, weekends and overtime during peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and continuous recertification.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
+It requires a specific skill set, specialized education and periodic recertification.

 It’s an excellent first career if you prefer to: